GhedinSGS/DiVRGE/README.md

 >snakemake -c4 --use-envmodules -s snakefile_main_align
 ```

-When working with a large number of samples, consider grouping using the 'group components' function.
+When working with a large number of samples, consider grouping using the 'group-components' function.
 `--jobs [SAMPLES + 2]` - The number of samples within your dataset PLUS 2 additional for the calc and cat rules in the snakefile
 `--group-components align = [NUMBER OF SAMPLES TO RUN TOGETHER]` - the number of samples to group
 `--cluster "[WORKLOAD MANAGER AND RESOURCES]` - resources necessary for each batch of jobs